Admission Requirements for Physician Assistant, MMS

 Financial Aid and Scholarships

 Additionally, students can apply to receive up to $20,500 annually through the Federal Direct Stafford Loan at a fixed interest rate.
 In addition to the Stafford Loan, students can choose to borrow either a Federal Direct Graduate PLUS Loan or a private alternative student loan to cover remaining expenses.
-Graduate assistant positions also may be available to those who qualify.
 More information on available financial aid and how to apply.

 Program-Specific Loan Options